-The following summary highlights are taken directly from the Management Discussion and Analysis section of the Comprehensive Annual Financial Report (CAFR) for the fiscal year ending June 30, 2016.
+The following summary highlights are taken directly from the Management Discussion and Analysis section of the Comprehensive Annual Financial Report (CAFR) for the fiscal year ending June 30, 2017.

-- Metro's assets and deferred outflows of resources exceed its liabilities and deferred inflows of resources (also defined as net position) by \$612,743,844 at June 30, 2016, which reflects an increase of two percent or \$11,742,655 over the prior fiscal year. - The impacts of GASB Statements 68 and 71 for the fiscal year ended June 30, 2016, resulted in a pension expense of \$30,601,855, a net pension liability of \$31,586,277 and deferred outflows and inflows related to pensions of \$7,054,166 and \$8,821,749 at June 30, 2016. - Metro completed the fiscal year with its governmental funds reporting combined fund balances of \$157,465,026.
-Of the total amount of governmental combined fund balance, \$17,162,433 or 10.9 percent, is considered available for spending at Metro's discretion (unassigned fund balance). - At the end of fiscal year 2016, unrestricted spendable fund balance (the total of the committed, assigned and unassigned components of fund balance) in the general fund totaled \$28,298,402 and represents 18 percent of total general fund expenditures. - Metro's total outstanding long-term liabilities increased \$36,040,545 or 13.6 percent during the current fiscal year.
-The significant increases in this amount are due to the recording of a net pension liability of \$31,586,277 and an increase in bonds payable.
-The outstanding debt increased \$5,019,654 or 2.0 percent.
-The key factor for this increase was the issuance of \$30,000,000 for the Oregon Zoo Infrastructure and Animal Welfare Bond program. - The Oregon Zoo's construction for the Elephant Lands major capital project work under the Oregon Zoo Infrastructure and Animal Welfare Bond program was completed.
-Work also continued on the zoo's Education Center.
-These and other related projects are all funded by bond proceeds with total capitalized costs in fiscal year 2016 of \$26,700,063. - The operations of the Oregon Zoo were moved to a stand-alone enterprise fund reported in business-type activities in the fiscal year ending June 30, 2016.
-The Zoo operations were formerly reported as part of the General Fund, in governmental activities.
+- Metro's assets and deferred outflows of resources exceed its liabilities and deferred inflows of resources (also defined as net position) by \$644,799,932 at June 30, 2017, which reflects an increase of 5.2 percent or \$32,056,088 over the prior fiscal year. - The impacts of GASB Statements 68 and 71 for the fiscal year ended June 30, 2017, resulted in a pension expense of \$14,166,136, a net pension liability of \$82,053,939 and deferred outflows and inflows related to pensions of \$42,220,578 and \$2,316,096 at June 30, 2017. - Metro completed the fiscal year with its governmental funds reporting combined fund balances of \$139,283,016.
+Of the total amount of governmental combined fund balance, \$21,133,911 or 15.2 percent, is considered available for spending at Metro's discretion (unassigned fund balance). - At the end of fiscal year 2017, unrestricted spendable fund balance (the total of the committed, assigned and unassigned components of fund balance) in the general fund totaled \$33,450,468 and represents 71.3 percent of total general fund expenditures. - Metro's total outstanding long-term liabilities increased \$21,922,201 or 7.3 percent during the current fiscal year.
+The significant increases in this amount are due to the increase in the net pension liability and a decrease in bonds payable. - The Oregon Zoo's construction for the Education Center major capital project work under the Oregon Zoo Infrastructure and Animal Welfare Bond program was completed.
+These and other related projects are all funded by bond proceeds with total capitalized costs in fiscal year 2017 of \$8,438,577.